sveltejs/eslint-plugin-svelte3/README.md

 ## Features

-- Svelte compiler errors and warnings are exposed as ESLint messages
+- Compiler errors and warnings are displayed through ESLint
-- Variable references in your template or in store auto-subscriptions are handled when linting for unused variables
-- Self-assignments are always allowed, as this is an official pattern for manually triggering reactive updates
+- Script blocks and template expression tags are linted with existing ESLint rules
+- Svelte scope and stores are respected by unused variable and undefined variable rules
-- Unused labels called `$` are always allowed, as this is the syntax for reactive assignments
+- Idioms like self-assignment and `$:` labels are always allowed, regardless of configuration
-- Linting of template expressions in addition to the script blocks

 ## Requirements